 TEAM TOURNAMENT: And they're off!
-The odds are posted for the 25th run for the slivers.
-See the Team page to check the hilarious assemblage of 78 team logos and accompanying commentary by Stuart "Happy Handicapper" Tucker for the tote board at Lancaster Downs.
-All wagers are purely hypothetical, of course, but it will help you with ...
+The odds are posted for the 26th run for the slivers.
+See the Team List to check the hilarious assemblage of 68 team logos and accompanying commentary by Stuart "Happy Handicapper" Tucker for the tote board of the Highland Handicap.
+All wagers are purely hypothetical of course but it will help you with ...

-BADGE HOLDERS: This year you need not worry about leaving your “official” WBC pouch badge holder at home.
+BADGE HOLDERS: You need not worry about leaving your “official” WBC pouch badge holder at home.
 We’ve bagged the treehugger and the US balance of payments concerns and said whatta heck—one less rule.
 You can use the badge holder appliance of your choice as long as you wear one.
-If you need one, we have four styles available ranging in price from the free pin style to the $2 pouch variety of yesteryear and the fancy fabric-saving magnetic variety.
-Be forewarned however that the magnetic version does not fare well with backpack, seat belts, hotel keys, credit cards, and pacemaker interactions.
+If you need one, we have four styles available ranging in price from the free pin style to a new and improved $2 pouch version and the fancy fabric-saving magnetic variety.
+Be forewarned, however, that the magnetic version does not fare well with backpack, seat belts, hotel keys, credit cards, and pacemaker interactions.
 There will be a $5 charge for lost and replaced badges.

 LATE SCHEDULE CHANGES: